dracidoupe/graveyard/README.md

 ## Contributions

 Contributions are welcome provided you agree your work will be shared under the same license as Graveyard (MIT).
+Please use [black](https://pypi.org/project/black/) for code formatting.

-If you don't know where to start, take a look at issues or ask Almad on [development Slack](https://dracidoupe.slack.com/messages/C7F0YCTFU) or in Pošta on [DraciDoupe.cz](https://www.dracidoupe.cz/).
+If you don't know where to start, take a look [at the roadmap](https://github.com/dracidoupe/graveyard/milestones) or ask Almad on [development Slack](https://dracidoupe.slack.com/messages/C7F0YCTFU) or in Pošta on [DraciDoupe.cz](https://www.dracidoupe.cz/).

 ## Installation